 Windows 10 has several apps by default that run in the background at all times.
-There are some pros and cons to allowing these and other apps to keep running in the background at all times.
+There are some pros and cons to allowing these and other Windows 10 apps to keep running in the background at all times.
 Letting apps run in the background means that they can stay up to date with news headlines or weather reports and provide you with useful notifications.
 On the flip side, continuously running apps slows your system down just a bit and makes your laptop’s battery run down a little faster than it has to.
-The good news is can control which apps are allowed to run in the background and it’s very easy to prevent those unneeded apps from running with a few simple steps to speed up Windows 10.
+The good news is can control which are allowed to run in the background and it’s very easy to prevent those that are unneeded from running with a few simple steps to speed up Windows 10.
 Don’t worry, you’ll still be able to launch them manually if and when the need arises.
 They just won’t be running in the background, constantly stealing CPU cycles and sipping juice from your laptop battery!

 How to disable background apps:

 Follow the steps below to prevent the apps that you don’t really need to have running in the background from doing so:

 - Click the Start Menu button, then click the Settings icon (it looks like a “gear” or “cog”).

 - Click Background apps at the bottom of the left-hand column.
 You should now see a list of all the apps that are running in the background.